Xstat1k/Challenges/SpellBook.md

 This project gave me a hands-on understanding of how hashmaps work by mapping each spell's name to its data, making it easier and faster to search for spells.
 It was a great way to learn how hashmaps optimize data retrieval, and I look forward to using them again in future projects for efficient data management.

+# Improvment
+I could make to the spell inventory system is adding a cooldown feature to each spell.
+This would track the time before a spell can be used again, adding more depth to spell management and strategy.
+Another enhancement could be implementing sorting functionality, allowing the user to quickly organize spells by type, mana cost, or power

 ## Cheat Sheet

 | **Code**                  | **Description**                                                   |